sccannan/MTGA-Deck-Randomizer/README.md

 	* G = Green
 	* U = Blue
 	* B = Black
 * Rarities: The odds you want to get a card of a certain rarity.
-For example, normal common = .25 means there's a 25% chance, for each normal card in your deck, it will be a common
+For example, normal common = .25 means there's a 25% chance, for each normal card in your deck, it will be a common.
+Normal cards are all non land cards, commanders are all legendary creatures/planeswalkers, and lands are all non basic land cards.
 * Basic Land Percentage: The odds that for each land, it will be a basic land.
 This is applied before checking the rarity of each land
-* Basic Land Removal Percentage: For each color in your deck past the first, this number will get subtracted from Basic Land Percentage so that the more colors in your deck, the more likely you will get non basic lands, which wil help with mana fixing
+* Basic Land Removal Percentage: For each color in your deck past the first, this number will get subtracted from Basic Land Percentage so that the more colors in your deck, the more likely you will get non basic lands, which will help with mana fixing
 * Artifact Percentage: The odds that you will randomly select an artifact.
 This is here because artifacts can be run in any deck, so this will limit the amount that can be randomly generated in a deck

 ## Link for JSONS
-All credit for the JSON files that list all the cards go to [MTGJSON](https://mtgjson.com/)
+All credit for the JSON files that list all the cards goes to [MTGJSON](https://mtgjson.com/)

 ## Pydocs
 To generate HTML documentation for this program issue the command: pydoc3 -w randomizer